chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 ### Undefined values, and introducing variables

-Haskell\'s prelude, the standard library we mentioned earlier, defines at least one well-known mathematical constant for us.
+Haskell's prelude, the standard library we mentioned earlier, defines at least one well-known mathematical constant for us.

 ```screen
 ghci> pi
 3.141592653589793
 ```

 But its coverage of mathematical constants is not comprehensive, as we can quickly see.
-Let us look for Euler\'s number, `e`.
+Let us look for Euler's number, `e`.

 ```screen
 ghci> e